 Bariatric Surgery To Treat Class III Obesity

 Individuals who are suffering from class III obesity have a very low chance of attaining a healthy body weight without medical intervention.
-There are several surgical options that may be viable options to help an obese individual lose weight.
-A consultation with a bariatric surgeon can help determine if you are a candidate for weight loss surgery and which choice would be best for you.
+However, there are several surgical options that may be viable choices to help an individual with a higher weight lose weight.
+To determine if you are a candidate for weight loss surgery and which choice would be best for you, we recommend having a consultation with a bariatric surgeon.

-- Gastric Sleeve Surgery (VSG) – the surgeon cuts away a portion of the patient’s stomach, shaping the rest into a pouch.
-This makes the stomach about 75% smaller. reduces the amount of food they can consume.
+- Gastric Sleeve Surgery (VSG) – By surgically cutting away a portion of the patient’s stomach, the surgeon effectively shapes the remaining part into a pouch.
+As a result, the stomach’s size is reduced by approximately 75%, significantly limiting the amount of food they can consume.
+Consequently, this procedure promotes weight loss and offers long-term benefits.

 - Duodenal Switch – patients that undergo duodenal switch surgery lose the most significant amount of weight.
-Like gastric bypass surgery, the stomach is made smaller and the digestive system is rerouted.
-However, during duodenal switch surgery, alterations are made to two sections of the digestive system.
+During duodenal switch surgery, the surgeon makes alterations to two sections of the digestive system, similar to how gastric bypass surgery makes the stomach smaller and reroutes the digestive system.

 What Treatment Is Available For Obesity Type IV (BMI Over 50)?